• Home

 • Dress Code: Always dress the part.
 Your attire should match or exceed the office dress code.

-• Tip: When in doubt, it's better to be overdressed than underdressed.
+• Tip: It's better to be overdressed than underdressed when in doubt.

 • Punctuality: Always be on time, or better yet, be early.
 It shows you’re eager and respectful of others’ time.